Mocha-L/SneakerAPI/README_EN.md

 Discord: sting_lee

-Contact us to request a trial period (one week).
+Contact us to request a trial period (need you give me a star🌟).
 If you have additional requirements or need further assistance, feel free to discuss them with us.

 ## Quotation